orionnelson/labw3/README.md

 - Created test plans and recorded results with visual representations of passes and fails.

-Set up a verification test plan along with a functionality one

 Video of Code Running https://www.youtube.com/watch?v=EFbqVoXCO7g

 ```Version Info```